Forgot Your Password?

 New to Prescription Hope?

-Home » Blog & News » Metformin vs Metformin HCL, Side Effects, Dosage, Costs
+Home » Prescription and Medication » Metformin vs Metformin HCL, Side Effects, Dosage, Costs

 When it comes to deciding which diabetes drug might be right for you, it can be confusing and may seem like a difficult process.
 So, when considering Metformin vs Metformin HCL, this article will give a clear breakdown of what are Metformin and Metformin Hydrochloride (HCL), so you can be armed with the differences between the two when discussing them with your Doctor.